 Olivia is somewhat of a Facebook phenom.
 When Patricia began posting pictures of Olivia and revealing some of her quirks and qualities, people were fascinated.
 Over the last several months she has garnered many fans.
 So what else would this full-time cozy mystery writer decide to do, but write about Olivia?

 Olivia’s debut book is part of the Klepto Cat Mystery series—Book 51, Calico Calamities.
-Her own series will debut sometime in May, 2021.
+Her own series debuted in May, 2021.
 You’ll want to read Calico Calamities and get up to speed regarding Olivia’s story.
 And be sure to purchase either the print or Kindle version of Book One of the Calico Cat Mysteries, Oh!
 Olivia.

 Date born: Around May 1, 2020